 Many agree with the principles of the Christ, but it is the application of the principles that matters.
 For some may "love their neighbor" yet fail to "love their neighbor as themselves" depending on the application.
 Perhaps those who love their neighbors, but not as they love themselves will be the determining factor of what is a sheep and what is a goat in the following Scriptures, "When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory: And before him shall be gathered all nations: and he shall separate them one from another, as a shepherd divideth his sheep from the goats: And he shall set the sheep on his right hand, but the goats on the left.
 Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world: For I was an hungred, and ye gave me meat: I was thirsty, and ye gave me drink: I was a stranger, and ye took me in: Naked, and ye clothed me: I was sick, and ye visited me: I was in prison, and ye came unto me.
 Then shall the righteous answer him, saying, Lord, when saw we thee an hungred, and fed thee? or thirsty, and gave thee drink?
 When saw we thee a stranger, and took thee in? or naked, and clothed thee?
 Or when saw we thee sick, or in prison, and came unto thee?
 And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.
 Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting fire, prepared for the devil and his angels: For I was an hungred, and ye gave me no meat: I was thirsty, and ye gave me no drink: I was a stranger, and ye took me not in: naked, and ye clothed me not: sick, and in prison, and ye visited me not.
 Then shall they also answer him, saying, Lord, when saw we thee an hungred, or athirst, or a stranger, or naked, or sick, or in prison, and did not minister unto thee?
 Then shall he answer them, saying, Verily I say unto you, Inasmuch as ye did it not to one of the least of these, ye did it not to me.
 And these shall go away into everlasting punishment: but the righteous into life eternal" (Matthew 25:31-46).
 This passage reveals much about our Lord and how He feels about compassion.
 The punishment is severe and rightly so.
 For he nowhere mentions here anything about sexual immorality, lying, stealing, or murder; but that which is most familiar to us, namely: hunger, thirst, coldness, and loneliness; things which we all have suffered perhaps to some degree.
 And the fact that we have tasted such sufferings should cause us who have this world's goods to help those we know are in need . . . who are perpetually hungry, thirsty, cold, and lonely and who are totally dependent upon the charity of another, as the LORD told Israel, "Also thou shalt not oppress a stranger: for ye know the heart of a stranger, seeing ye were strangers in the land of Egypt" (Exodus 23:9).
 Israel knew what it was like to suffer oppression as strangers in a foreign land and the LORD expected them to show the strangers compassion.
 Some have asked, "If God is real then why doesn't he do something to help all those suffering in the world".
 But the reality is that God has given mankind what they need to help those suffering, but that many are unwilling to use their time and resources to do anything about it.

 Growing up in the states we have little understanding of necessity and survival.
-Many of the homeless here have shelters and bridges for sleeping, dumpsters to gather good food, charitable people to give them money, many social services to help with finances and living situations . . . but many across the earth live in very unstable environments surrounded by wars, tribal feuds, corrupt governments, and severe poverty.
+Many of the homeless here have shelters and bridges for sleeping, dumpsters to gather good food, charitable people to give them money, many social services to help with finances, living situations, and medical needs . . . but many across the earth live in very unstable environments surrounded by wars, tribal feuds, corrupt governments, and severe poverty.
 In the states, we have national sewers, roads, electricity, water lines, gas lines, and all of these are sustained and enforced by authorities and taxpayers.
-We are born into a system where (if you are an honest and hard working) you can survive.
+We are born into a system where (if you are honest and hard working) you can survive.
 In fact, we live in a society where if you are dishonest and lazy you can still survive.
 But in either case, things do not work out this way in many places throughout the world.
 This is not to mean that we do not love our local neighbors as ourselves, but that we understand necessity.
 ALL neighbors need love, but how that love is manifested varies depending on the needs.